-Drawn in the age-old style of pantomime strips, LIO offers a decidedly new and edgy twist to the wordless comic format.
-That's right, LIO is so crafty it doesn't need word balloons, dialogue boxes, or clever captions.
-Mark Tatulli's cartoon also employs a unique drawing style influenced by cartooning greats Gahan Wilson, Charles Addams, and 19th-century satirist A. J. Volck, Tatulli's cartoon creation is completely nonsyllabic but dramatic nonetheless, and was awarded as 2009's Best Newspaper Comic Strip by the National Cartoonists Society.
+Through the age-old style of pantomime strips, Tatulli's Lio offers a decidedly new and edgy twist to the wordless comic format.
+That's right--Lio is so crafty it doesn't need word balloons, dialogue boxes, or copious captions.
+Employing a unique drawing style influenced by cartooning greats Gahan Wilson, Charles Addams, and 19th-century satirist A. J. Volck, Tatulli's cartoon creation is completely nonsyllabic but dramatic nonetheless, and was awarded as 2009's Best Newspaper Comic Strip by the National Cartoonists Society.